kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 =======
 v7.1.1X, X:
 -New feature: Rename multiple objects.
--New feature: The Custom Actions menu is shown when no menu is shown.
+-New feature: The Custom Actions menu is shown when no menu is valid.
 E.g. when selecting multiple stations.
 Allows setting a station profile from the Trade Analytics mod to multiple stations at once.
--Tweak: Tweaked the callbacks for UT Advanced Renaming.
+-Tweak: Tweaked some callbacks for UT Advanced Renaming.

-v7.1.11, 18 Oct 2024:
--Bug-fix: one more deregisterCallback bug.

-v7.1.10, 17 Oct 2024:
--New callbacks: for an upcoming mod from NS.88.NS.
--Bug-fixes: deregisterCallback was only not deregistering callbacks except when the first callback registered is deregistered.

 Instructions for players
 ========================